alexisannerossi/id-mathinrfcs/draft-rossi-mathinrfcs-00.md

 --- abstract

 This document defines policy and allows new technology for the representation of mathematical notation in RFCXML and relevant publication formats.
-After implementation of this policy, mathematical notation in RFCXML and the HTML publication format will no longer be accepted in Unicode or SVGs.
+After implementation of this policy, mathematical notation in RFCXML and the HTML publication format will no longer be accepted in Unicode or Scalable Vector Graphics (SVGs).

 --- middle